digital-asset/docs.daml.com/docs/3.1/docs/daml-finance/packages/implementations/changelogs/daml-finance-account.rst

 - Update of SDK version and dependencies.

-- The Account now uses a key (specifically, a `HoldingFactoryKey`) to reference its `Daml.Finance.Interface.Holding.Factory`, rather than a `ContractId`.
+- The Account now uses a key (specifically, a `HoldingFactoryKey`) to reference its `Daml.Finance.Interface.Holding.V4.Factory`, rather than a `ContractId`.

 - The `Remove` implementation was removed from the `Factory` (it is newly part of the `Account` interface).